T-Pro/ffmpeg/README.md

 Coding examples are available in the **doc/examples** directory.

+### Building

+There is a script to build our binary, just run `./build_ffmpeg.sh` on your terminal and wait it build.

 ## License

 FFmpeg codebase is mainly LGPL-licensed with optional components licensed under